 What is Weight Resistance Training

-Resistance training (also called strength training or weight training) is the use of resistance to muscular contraction to build the strength, anaerobic endurance, and size of skeletal muscles.
+Resistance training (also called strength training or weight training) is the use of resistance to muscular contraction to build strength, anaerobic endurance, and the size of skeletal muscles.

 Resistance training is any exercise that causes the muscles to contract against an external resistance with the expectation of increases in strength, tone, mass, and/or endurance.
 The external resistance can be dumbbells, rubber exercise tubing, your own body weight, bricks, bottles of water, or any other object that causes the muscles to contract.

 There are several styles of resistance exercise.
-There is (1) Olympic lifting (where athletes lift the weight overhead like you see in the Olympics), (2) powerlifting (a competition where athletes perform the squat, deadlift, and bench press), and (3) weight lifting (a sport where athletes lift heavy weights—typically fewer than six reps).
-When you lift weights at the gym to get stronger or bigger or more toned, you are performing resistance exercise.
+There is (1) Olympic lifting (where athletes lift the weight overhead as you see in the Olympics), (2) powerlifting (a competition where athletes perform the squat, deadlift, and bench press), and (3) weight lifting (a sport where athletes lift heavy weights—typically fewer than six reps).
+When you lift weights at the gym to get stronger or bigger or more toned, you are performing resistance exercises.
 Occasionally you will hear the term “strength training” associated with lifting weights.
-Technically, it’s incorrect to refer to resistance exercise as strength training.
-Instead, strength training would more accurately be described as resistance exercise that builds strength.
+Technically, it’s incorrect to refer to resistance exercise like strength training.
+Instead, strength training would more accurately be described as a resistance exercise that builds strength.
 In this article, the term resistance exercise will refer to the general type of weight lifting that you do in the gym to get bigger, stronger, more toned, or to increase your muscular endurance.

-Resistance training (also called strength training or weight training) is the use of resistance to muscular contraction to build the strength, anaerobic endurance, and size of skeletal muscles.
+Resistance training (also called strength training or weight training) is the use of resistance to muscular contraction to build strength, anaerobic endurance, and the size of skeletal muscles.

 Resistance training is based on the principle that muscles of the body will work to overcome a resistance force when they are required to do so.
 When you do resistance training repeatedly and consistently, your muscles become stronger.

-A well-rounded fitness program includes strength training to improve bone, joint function, bone density, muscle, tendon and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises.
+A well-rounded fitness program includes strength training to improve bone, joint function, bone density, muscle, tendon, and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises.
 The Australian physical activity and sedentary behavior guidelines recommend that adults do muscle-strengthening activities on at least two days each week.